wcasia/2023-theme/README.md

 ## Credits

 Credit where credit's due!
-The inital WordCamp Asia 2023 theme is based on the great work of ...
+The inital WordCamp Asia 2023 theme is based on the great work of @drebbits, @appsrex, @jainnidhi, @tepkenvannkorn & @wittwitsan.